-Relationship between hardware and software in a given system and the role each play in functionality of the system.
-Processor instruction set, format of instructions, writing assembly language programs, internal and external memory data transfer, Boolean instructions, bit testing and program branching.
+Relationship between hardware and software, processor instruction set, format of instructions, writing assembly language programs, internal and external memory data transfer, Boolean instructions, bit testing and program branching.
 Processor addressing modes and use of look up tables.
 Introduction to C programming for embedded systems, low-level vs high level languages, C-code for various examples, variable types, Libraries, functions, parameters and arguments; memory addressing, arrays, pointers, interrupts and interrupt service routines.

-Embedded system product development, development systems and tools, phases of product development from initial concept to hardware/software integration management, safety and ethical issues concerning embedded systems product design & issues of international standards.
+Embedded system product development, development systems and tools, phases of product development from initial concept to hardware/software integration management, safety and ethical issues concerning embedded systems product design & relevant standards.

 On successful completion of this module students will be able to: